-A utility knife is a great little multi-purpose tool to have at your disposal and can be used in a variety of places.
-Keeping one around the home, in the car or garage, and possibly even at your workplace is just an all-around good idea.
-Here are some creative ways to utilize the utility knife just about anywhere life takes you.
+A utility or pocket knife is a great little multi-purpose tool to have at your disposal and can be used in various places.
+You can buy a pocket knife to keep one around the home, in the car or garage, and possibly even at your workplace is just an all-around good idea.
+Here are some creative ways to utilize the utility or pocket knife just about anywhere life takes you.

 On the Job